trywilco/wilcosdk/Quests Creation/Quest Development Guidelines/Content Guidelines.md

 - Is there any extraneous text that can be cut out?
 - Does the conversation read out as a dialogue or a long monologue?
 - Is text formatted properly to highlight instructions, code, etc.?
 [Learn more](https://github.com/trywilco/wilcosdk/blob/main/Quests%20Creation/Actions%20%26%20Conditions%20APIs/Text%20Formatting.md)

+**Hints**
+- Have you provided enough hints for each step?
+- Are the hints helpful?

 **Feedback**